khrome83/khrome.dev/www/posts/show-multiple-background-with-custom-decorators-in-storybook.md

 export { sectionStates as default };
 ```

-The thing that makes this work with multiple backgrounds, is the inclusion of the `**.__bg-light**`**,** `.__bg-grey`, and `.__bg-dark` css classes.
+The thing that makes this work with multiple backgrounds is the inclusion of the `**.__bg-light**`**,** `.__bg-grey`, and `.__bg-dark` CSS classes.
 These are using in my global styles to augment any children.

-> Note - I called this **sectionStates** because the normal Vue component that defines the background color is section.
-And it has a few colored states.
+> Note - I called this **sectionStates** because the standard Vue component that defines the background color in my project is a section.
+So it has a few colored states that children components have to react too.

 ### Including our Decorator

 The next step is to make use of this decorator in the story we built earlier.
-First we want to add the `addDecorator` method to our imports.
-This will be used to actually add the decorator.
+First, we want to add the `addDecorator` method to our imports.
+This method is used to apply custom decorators to Storybook stories.

 ```ts
 import sectionStates from "../utils/sectionStates.ts";
 import { storiesOf, addDecorator } from "@storybook/vue";
 ```

-Finally we chain the `storesOf` method and call `addDecorator` method passing in `sectionStates`.
+Finally, we chain the `storesOf` method and call `addDecorator` method passing in `sectionStates`.

 ```ts
 const stories = storiesOf("Components/Base Badge", module).addDecorator(sectionStates);
 ```

 The output is three instances instead of one.
-Each one with a different background color.
-Each one respecting it's container to modify the color pallet within.
+Each instance has a different background color.
+Every child within each instance is respecting its parents' container.
+The outcome perfectly mimics the behavior of the `BaseSection.vue` component.

 ![](/uploads/badge-on-multiple-backgrounds.png)

-As an added bonus, this allows us to validate teh accessibility of each change on all backgrounds at the same time.
+As a bonus, this allows us to validate the accessibility of each change.
+We see all the possibilities across all backgrounds pallets.

 ![](/uploads/badge-with-a11y.png)

 ### Conclusion

+This pattern is beneficial in many situations -
+* Building multiple themes like this example
+* Supporting shared components across multiple brands
+* Working with other types of external modifiers that work by CSS namespacing.

-This pattern can be extended to handle multiple themes.
-For example building components that are shared across different brands or white labels.
-In general this is very easy to do, provided your comfortable with CSS in JS and you follow strict class naming structure.
+ In general, this is very easy to do, provided your comfortable with CSS in JS, and you follow the strict class naming structure.